akpandey-dev/small-projects/html-js-css/README.md

 Current projects:

-* prankpage-songs  -> A small prank page prentnding to be a music collection website.
+* prankpage-songs.html  -> A small prank page prentnding to be a music collection website.
+* favourite-5-animals.html -> Pictures of 5 animals using html `img` tag and their names.